dotnet/docs/docs/csharp/roslyn-sdk/tutorials/how-to-write-csharp-analyzer-code-fix.md

 Fortunately, all of the above bugs can be addressed using the same techniques that you just learned.

-To fix the first bug, first open *DiagnosticAnalyzer.cs* and locate the foreach loop where each of the local declaration's initializers are checked to ensure that they're assigned with constant values.
+To fix the first bug, first open *MakeConstAnalyzer.cs* and locate the foreach loop where each of the local declaration's initializers are checked to ensure that they're assigned with constant values.
 Immediately _before_ the first foreach loop, call `context.SemanticModel.GetTypeInfo()` to retrieve detailed information about the declared type of the local declaration:

 [!code-csharp[Retrieve type information](snippets/how-to-write-csharp-analyzer-code-fix/MakeConst/MakeConst/MakeConstAnalyzer.cs#VariableConvertedType "Retrieve type information")]